Grab Announces Additional COVID-19 Support Measures

 - Grab leaders will take a pay cut of up to 20 percent to help the business and partners ride out the worst effects of the pandemic.
 Grab employees are also donating to fund these initiatives.

-- Expands GrabMart and GrabAssistant services to allow customers easier access to daily essential items
+- Expands GrabMart and GrabAssistant services to allow consumers easier access to daily essential items

 SINGAPORE – March 30, 2020 – Grab, Southeast Asia’s leading super app, announced today a series of additional initiatives to support its driver, delivery and merchant-partner community in light of the COVID-19 pandemic.